Detection and Tracking of MAVs Using a Rosette Scanning Pattern LiDAR: THE PROPOSED ALGORITHM

 \subsection{Implementation details}

-The Robot Operating System (ROS) was used to integrate and communicate with the program components.
-ROS provides a very capable framework to create modular program nodes and let them communicate with each other.
-3 nodes were used during the implementation: a wrapper node for the LiDAR sensor, a wrapper node for the pan-tilt turret node, and an MAV detection and tracking node.
-The wrapper node for the LiDAR sensor node fixes some conversion issues of the incoming point cloud.
-The wrapper node for the pan-tilt turret node has the main role of converting the MAV position estimate from the main node to turret commands.
-The MAV detection and tracking node holds the main algorithm including the particle filter.
+The Robot Operating System (ROS) was used to integrate and manage communication between program components, offering a reliable framework for modular nodes.
+Four nodes were implemented: a LiDAR wrapper node to fix point cloud conversion issues; a pan-tilt turret wrapper node to translate MAV position estimates into turret commands and send them to the turret's position controller; a background builder node for the Octomap background model; and a MAV detection and tracking node that holds the core algorithm, including the particle filter and other Extended Kalman Filter (EKF) implementations for benchmarking.
+Note that the source code is made available\footref{footnote:git}.